akolesnikoff/akolesnikoff.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a machine learning researchers with expierence in computer vision and natural language processing.
+I am a machine learning researcher, specializing in computer vision and natural language processing.